Introduction

 According to LinkedIn experts, companies seeking greater efficiency should adopt:

-- Accurate demand forecasting to reduce stocks and waste
+• Accurate demand forecasting to reduce inventories and waste

-- Integration of ESG metrics in the decision-making process, increasing transparency and engagement
+• Integrating ESG metrics into the decision-making process, increasing transparency and engagement

 These practices allow PCP to be both economical and sustainable, avoiding unnecessary costs and improving environmental performance.